 A positive adjustment of up to two percentage points may apply to incentivise the achievement of enhanced performance.

-Estimated using actual values for contracts priced in 2018/19, mean average was 0.97pp and ranged from 0 per cent to 3.6 per cent during that period.
+Estimated using actual values for contracts priced in 2019/20.
 The actual adjustment may be higher, lower or negative.
-Source: SSRO (2019) Annual Qualifying Defence Contract Statistics: 2018/19 Calculation detail:
+Source: SSRO (2020) Annual Qualifying Defence Contract Statistics: 2019/20.